-And I think too Heather, just clicked back to that slide from Toledo, Ohio because they’ve recently have the “Do not drink (notice)” for the entire population due to that.
+And I think too Heather, just clicked back to that slide from Toledo, Ohio because they’ve had the “Do not drink (notice)” for the entire population due to that.

 They’re getting through the treatment plant.
 And yes that’s a different cause of the problem from a break or the Boston one but the issue is when you got “do not drink” notice out for an entire city, there’s massive disruptions and actual cost to what that diagnosis implies.